jgoldberger26/baressh-rcos-docs/guides/webserver/README.md

 ![CoolTerm](coolterm.png)

 6. Connect to the webserver by going to your browser, and typing in the ip address.
 As long as you've set up your arp table correctly, you should see the webserver!
-Note that the "url" is the ip address we set.
+Note that the URI is the ip address we set.

 ![The served webpage seen in a browser](webpage.png)